-This article describes steps one can take to turn on or off the new feature included in Windows build 25247 that allows users to show or hide seconds in the system tray clock in Windows 11.
+This article describes steps to turn on or off the new feature in Windows build 25247 that allows users to show or hide seconds in the system tray clock in Windows 11.

 Windows 11 can be set up to show the taskbar and system tray on multiple monitors.
-Windows can also be configured to show multiple time zones in the system tray.
+Windows can also be configured to show various time zones in the system tray.

 Starting with the most recent DEV builds, you can now turn on or off, showing seconds in the system tray clock in Windows 11.